-The City will require a Comprehensive Block Plan (Block Plan) to be prepared by landowners at their expense and endorsed by Council prior to the approval of a development application for any lands located within the City's Block Plan areas, as identified on Schedule 2 of the Official Plan.
+The City will require a Comprehensive Block Plan (Block Plan) to be prepared by landowners at their expense and submitted to the City to the satisfaction of the Director of Planning prior to the approval of a development application for any lands located within the City's Block Plan areas, as identified on Schedule 2 of the Official Plan.
 A Block Plan is a non-statutory document which will be used to form the basis of the approvals related to Draft Plans of Subdivision or implementing Zoning By-law applications, and if necessary, Official Plan amendment applications.

-Submission of a Block Plan to the City will include a Conceptual Master Plan, graphically demonstrating the public and private design elements of the Block Plan area, accompanied by a Block Plan Document which should explain the design rationale in writing of the various elements of the Conceptual Master Plan.
+Submission of a Block Plan to the City will include a Conceptual Master Plan, graphically illustrating the public and private design elements of the Block Plan area, accompanied by a Block Plan Document which should explain in writing the design rationale for the various elements of the Conceptual Master Plan.
 These components are further described in Section 3.

-Block Plans are intended to communicate the vison for the community and promote comprehensive planning within specific sections of the City's Designated Greenfield Areas.
+A Block Plan is intended to communicate the vision for the community and promote comprehensive planning within specific sections of the City's Designated Greenfield Areas.
 A Block Plan should demonstrate how the physical form of a proposed development fits within the planned context for each area.
-They should illustrate the vision and analyze the proposed development, demonstrating regard for: a mix of land uses; the layout and design of public streets and blocks; existing and planned adjacent land uses and Block Plan areas; pedestrian and cycling connections; parks and open spaces; public realm and streetscape elements; parking and access; landscaping; natural heritage features; and built form considerations such as type, location, organization, massing and density distribution.
+It should illustrate the vision and analyze the proposed development, demonstrating regard for: a mix of land uses; the layout and design of public streets and blocks; existing and planned adjacent land uses and Block Plan areas; pedestrian and cycling connections; parks and open spaces; public realm and streetscape elements; parking and access; landscaping; natural heritage features; and built form considerations such as type, location, organization, massing and density distribution.
 Block Plans should also demonstrate how the policies and guidance of the Official Plan, the Urban Design Manual, Master Servicing Plan, Transportation Master Plan, and any other relevant supporting City design documents are met and will be implemented.
 Block Plans should be supported by technical studies needed to inform future development applications, to the satisfaction of the City.

 The Comprehensive Block Plan Terms of Reference has been prepared to standardize the City's expectation for Block Plan submissions to allow for efficient preparation and review.
 The scope and level of detail expected in each plan will be determined through an approved Terms of Reference and will depend on the scale, location, nature, and complexity of the development block.
-Planning and Public Works Staff will use Block Plans to help assess the proposed design, uses, and opportunities of a Block Plan area to ensure that high quality design and efficient land uses are achieved in the public and private realm of the City's Designated Greenfield Areas.
+Planning and Public Works Staff will use Block Plans to help assess the proposed design, uses, and opportunities of a Block Plan area and to ensure that high quality design and efficient land uses are achieved in the public and private realm of the City's Designated Greenfield Areas.